-Service Layer:
+API Layer:

 This layer’s role within a Software Architecture, is to provide a set of capabilities to generate a layer of abstraction, security, deployment and publication for Web APIs.
-Also this layer delivers the elements to engage third parties with APIs providers, via an API Portal, Pages, Communities, etc.
+Also, this layer delivers the elements to engage third parties with APIs providers, via an API Portal, Pages, Communities, etc.

 Depending on the purpose degree of the API, OMESA divides the API layer into two sub-layers: